top of page

 What is an intractable global problem?

-Intractable global problems include hunger, oppression, pollution, conflict, climate change, inequities in education, human rights violations…. just to name a few.
+Intractable global problems, represented by the UN's Sustainable Development Goals, include hunger, oppression, pollution, conflict, climate change, inequities in education, and human rights violations.

-To apply to HealthLab's cohort, you will need to present the following components:
+To apply to H2A's cohort, you will need to present the following components:

 • A global health problem